starcitizen-lug/lug-helper/.github/CONTRIBUTING.md

 # Code Structure and Overview
-The following is a high level overview of the Helper's functions as of LUG Helper Version 4.3
+What follows is a high level overview of the Helper's functions as of LUG Helper Version 4.3

 ## Setup
 The setup portion at the top of the script: